Airtune/73-meta-tokens/mint_nft.md

 ### NFT data

 Data that can be fetched by the client that isn't required by the meta node.
+The IPFS CID is stored in `ipfs_cid` in NFT on-chain properties.

 ### JSON Example